Honor killings by region: Pakistan

 According to women's rights advocates, "the concepts of women as property, and of honor, are so deeply entrenched in the social, political and economic fabric of Pakistan that the government mostly ignores the regular occurrences of women being killed and maimed by their families."
 Frequently, women killed in honor killings are recorded as having committed suicide or died in accidents.
 Savitri Goonesekere states that tribal leaders in Pakistan use religious justifications for sanctioning honor killings.

 On 27 May 2014, a pregnant woman was stoned to death by her own family in front of a Pakistani high court for marrying the man she loved.
 "I killed my daughter as she had insulted all of our family by marrying a man without our consent, and I have no regret over it," the father reportedly told the police investigator.
 Prime Minister Nawaz Sharif described the stoning as "totally unacceptable," and ordered the chief minister of Punjab province to provide an immediate report.
 He demanded to know why police did nothing, despite the killing taking place outside one of the country's top courts, in the presence of police.
 Scholars suggest that the Islamic law doctrine of Qisas and Diyya encourages honor killings, particularly against females, as well as allows the murderer to go unpunished.
 However it has been pointed out that criminals can still be punished under tazir or fasad doctrine which is often ignored by judges sympathetic to killers.
 In 2016, Pakistan repealed the loophole which allowed the perpetrators of honor killings to avoid punishment by seeking forgiveness for the crime from another family member, and thus be legally pardoned.

 In January 2017 a Pakistani mother was sentenced to death for killing her daughter that had married against her family's wishes.

 On 14 May 2020, two women in North Waziristan province of Pakistan were murdered and buried by their family members in an act of honor killing, after a video of the women kissing a man circulated on social media platforms.

+Bangladesh

+Cases of honour killings are relatively rare in Bangladesh as opposed to its neighbouring countries, but they are not unheard of.
+In 2020, a 16 year old girl was killed by her father, uncle and brothers in Brahmanbaria for befriending boys.
+In 2023, Kuddus Mia was arrested for the 2015 honor killing of his then-10th daughter, who had eloped with her husband.

+Some organizations also report that such incidents have mostly happened and at higher risk of happening among the diaspora.